StoneMasons4106/sleeper-ffl-discordbot/README.md

 * Custom prefixes, in case you have another bot with the same default prefix.

+* Scheduled messages to keep your league up to date and notify you of the latest information following the schedule below:

 ## Scheduled Messages

 * Current Matchups